A travel journal is an incredibly easy way to combine travel planning and memories from your trip.

 I’m not an artist so I prefer lines, but the few un-lined notebooks I’ve had quickly inspired sketching.
 They really get your creative juices flowing as you have so much more blank space to work with.

 Don’t want to have to carry a notebook on your travels?
 Here are some apps that you might like for journaling on the go.

 These apps are great for giving ideas and prompts for your travel journal.

 They do require an electronic device and sometimes internet for their social functions.
 But if you’ve got those luxuries, they’re a great space saving option for backpackers.

 This journaling app is for iOS devices.
 It allows you to write, add photos, tag locations and weather, etc. You can tag entries from a trip with the same name to bring up all of those entries later.
 It also lets you export your entries.
 You can even dictate journal entries!
 The app can remind you to submit an entry, which is great for keeping it in your mind while you’re on the go.

 It is both an app (for iOS and Android) and a website, so everyone can access it.
 It is like a private Facebook.
 You select who can see your updates and they can respond to posts or photos.
 Tripcast tags locations and allows you to download a backup of your entries.

 3. Bonjournal (Free)

 Currently, Bonjournal is only available online or for iOS users, but they are creating an Android version.
 The app does work offline.
 You can share your travel journal on social media or export PDFs of your entries.
 Bonjournal shows your locations on maps, allows you to explore other people’s journals, and has a privacy lock for entries you want to keep for yourself.

-	Enjoy your adventures, and don’t forget to write!
+Enjoy your adventures and don’t forget to write, write, write!